nachlielp/study/JS Algorithms & DS Masterclass/21_Stacks_&_Queues/Readme.md

 ## Stack

-Stack is an astrict linear data structure that follows the LIFO (Last In First Out) principle.
+Stack is an abstract linear data structure that follows the LIFO (Last In First Out) principle.
 This means that the last element added to the stack is the first one to be removed.

 A stack has the following methods: